 Multitasking can sometimes mean asking others to do some of your tasks.
 Even if the task is a specialized one, which only you can do, you can seek someone else’s help in some form of preparation for that task.

 You don’t need to be afraid of multitasking.
-You can do it very effectively with the above mentioned tips.
+You can do it very effectively with the above-mentioned multitasking tips.

 Mahesh is the spokesperson of the Transcription Certification Institute, an Ellensburg, WA based company that provides comprehensive online general transcription training certification courses.
 This transcription certification course facilitates careers in transcription because it provides a guaranteed internship with a major transcription company upon certification.